ibm-cloud-docs/activity-tracker/service_keys.md

 # Managing service keys
 {: #service_keys}

-In an {{site.data.keyword.at_full_notm}} instance, you can create, delete, and view service keys through the LogDNA web UI.
+In an {{site.data.keyword.at_full_notm}} instance, you can create, delete, and view service keys through the logging UI.
 {:shortdesc}

 A service key is a unique code that is passed in an API request to identify the calling application or user.